-As part of our mission to uphold meritocracy and fair access for students from all backgrounds, we welcome applications from all students, regardless of citizenship or immigration status.
-Undocumented and A term for students who have received <a href="https://en.wikipedia.org/wiki/Deferred_Action_for_Childhood_Arrivals">Deferred Action for Childhood Arrivals</a>. applicants alike submit the same application components and go through the same selection process as all other students.
+As part of our mission to uphold meritocracy and fair access for students from all backgrounds, we welcome applications from students, regardless of citizenship or immigration status.
+Undocumented and A term for students who have received <a href="https://en.wikipedia.org/wiki/Deferred_Action_for_Childhood_Arrivals" target="_blank" rel="noopener noreferrer">Deferred Action for Childhood Arrivals</a>. applicants alike submit the same application components and go through the same selection process as all other students.

-Resources for Undocumented students
+Resources for students

 Resources at MIT

-- Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, recently published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus.
+- Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus.
 The Chancellor’s Office also responded to frequently asked questions about DACA.